 Companies buckling up to meet growing demand

 In an effort to meet the growing demand for on-demand 3D printing UPS partner Fast Radius is to open a 3D printing factory in Singapore soon.

 “3D printing will have a significant impact on industrial manufacturing and 21st century supply chains,” says Ross McCullough, president of UPS Asia Pacific region, further mentioning that UPS is the first integrated logistics provider to provide such kind of on-demand 3D printing facility in entire Asia.

 Recently, Maryland based on-demand manufacturing company called Xometry raised $23 million in funds from investors, one of which is the automotive giant General Electric itself.
 The company uses all kinds of 3D printing technologies suited for industrial applications ranging from Selective Laser Sintering (SLS) to Fused Deposition Modelling (FDM) to print custom end-use parts.

 Additive manufacturing is not meant to replace traditional manufacturing but it certainly provides several benefits in terms of customized output, lower costs and smaller production sessions.
 With 3D printing, goods can be made as close as possible to where the customer is, thereby reducing inventory and logistics costs for businesses.
-While its unlikely that the traditional way manufacturing will go away for good, but we are surely to see more of Additive Manufacturing in action in the next few years.
+While it’s unlikely that the traditional way of manufacturing will go away for good, but we are surely to see more of Additive Manufacturing in action in the next few years.